ChrisBuilds/terminaltexteffects/README.md

       --pour-speed (int > 0)
                             Number of characters poured in per tick.
 Increase to speed up the effect. (default: 1) --movement-speed (float > 0)
-                            Movement speed of the characters.
-Note: Speed effects the number of steps in the easing function.
-Adjust speed and animation rate separately to fine tune the effect. (default: 0.2)
-      --gap (int >= 0)      Number of frames to wait between each character in the pour effect.
+                            Movement speed of the characters.  (default: 0.2) --gap (int >= 0)      Number of frames to wait between each character in the pour effect.
 Increase to slow down effect and create a more defined back and forth motion. (default: 1)
       --starting-color (XTerm [0-255] OR RGB Hex [000000-ffffff]) Color of the characters before the gradient starts. (default: ffffff)